TODAY’S READING FROM THE OLD TESTAMENT- 1 KINGS 20:1-21:29

 The word of the Lord comes through another unnamed prophet who rebukes Ahab for his disobedience by use of a parable:

-1 Kings 20:39-40 39 As the king passed by, he cried to the king and said, “Your servant went out into the midst of the battle; and behold, a man turned aside and brought a man to me and said, ‘Guard this man; if for any reason he is missing, then your life shall be for his life, or else you shall pay a talent of silver.’
+1 Kings 20:39-43 39 As the king passed by, he cried to the king and said, “Your servant went out into the midst of the battle; and behold, a man turned aside and brought a man to me and said, ‘Guard this man; if for any reason he is missing, then your life shall be for his life, or else you shall pay a talent of silver.’
 40 “While your servant was busy here and there, he was gone.”
 And the king of Israel said to him, “So shall your judgment be; you yourself have decided it.”
+41 Then he hastily took the bandage away from his eyes, and the king of Israel recognized him that he was of the prophets.
+42 He said to him, “Thus says the LORD, ‘Because you have let go out of your hand the man whom I had devoted to destruction, therefore your life shall go for his life, and your people for his people.'”
+43 So the king of Israel went to his house sullen and vexed, and came to Samaria.

 “God had created for the king (Ahab) an opportunity to return to Himself.
 Ben-hadad, drunken, profligate, despotic, came in the pride of his arms against Samaria.
 By the prophets Jehovah spoke to Ahab, who acting under divine direction, gained complete victory over his enemy.
 Then followed failure in the very hour of triumph.
 He made a covenant with the man whom God had devoted to destruction.
 He had one thing to do by the command of God, and while he did a hundred things, he neglected the one.